-Twelve mystery stickers that reveal the contents when you clear one big game scenario.
+Twelve mystery stickers that reveal the contents when you clear one big scenario in the game.

 Place the Kingdom board on your desk and place the 'Stability Token' and 'Resource Token' in the center of the Kingdom board.
-The resource tokens show 'influence', 'economic power', 'vitality', 'welfare', and 'civilization' from the left.
-When arranging them, shake the tokens and arrange the back surface as it is.
+From the left, resource tokens show 'influence,' 'economic power,' 'vitality,' 'welfare,' and 'civilization.'

-Then give out the family screen to all the players.
-This time, I dared to choose the one with my favorite emblem and pattern without looking at the contents on the back side, but each player carefully read the setting of the family screen and the world view in advance, and then I am the most role-playing It is also an ant to choose something that is easy to do.
-The family screen has creases, and you can use it upright as shown in the image.
+Then give out a family screen to all the players.
+This time, I dared to choose the one with my favorite emblem and pattern without looking at the contents on the back side, but after each player carefully read the setting of the family screen and the world view in advance, I am the most role-playing It is also an ant to choose something that is easy to do.
+The family screen has creases, and you can use it upright like the image.

 Then, write down the name you thought of on the family name on the family screen.

-Distribute a total of 8 power tokens and a total of 10 coin tokens to each player.
+Distribute power tokens to each player for a total of 8 and coin tokens for a total of 10.
 The power token and coin token are 5 for large ones and 1 for small ones, respectively.
 These tokens are an important asset to the family and are hidden inside the family screen so that they are not known to other aristocrats.

 Set aside the surplus power tokens and coin tokens as a 'shared pool'.

 In addition, each player takes six 'Secret Policy' cards in turn.
-The order of taking is decided according to the 'fame' of the family, which will be described later, but the first time there is no fame yet.
+The order of taking is determined by the 'fame' of the family, which will be described later, but the first time there is no fame yet.
 Therefore, the aristocrat with the lowest family number first selects and eliminates one of the six cards, and then selects one of the remaining five cards.
 After that, select one by one from the aristocrats with the smallest family number.